anandantony/anandantony/README.md

 <h1 align="center">Hello there!👋 I'm Anand</h1>
 <p align="center">I am a software engineer passionate about developing full-stack web applications and games.
-I am familiar with C#, JS, PHP, etc and frameworks like Angular and Laravel, and I am also learning other technologies such as Node.js, Svelte, and MySQL along with Dockerizing applications.</p>
+I'm familiar with languages like C#, JS, PHP, etc, RDBMSs like MySQL, NoSQL databases like MongoDB, and frameworks like Angular and Laravel.
+I'm also learning other technologies such as Spring (and other Java frameworks), Svelte, and other frameworks along with containerizing applications.</p>

 <h5>Work</h5>
 <p>I am responsible for developing and maintaining full-stack web applications at work.
 I use Angular to build frontend applications and Laravel/JS to build the backend micro-services.</p>